fstwn/cockatoo/CONTRIBUTING.md

 ## Code contributions

-We accept code contributions through pull requests.
+Code contributions are welcome through pull requests:
-In short, this is how that works.

 1. Fork [the repository](https://github.com/fstwn/cockatoo/) and clone the fork.
 2. Start making your changes to the **master** branch (or branch off of it).